zilexa/Homeserver/filesystem/README.md

 8. If it says things couldn't be mounted, make sure you unmount anything you mounted manually or anything that was mounted in `/media`.
 9. If successfull, edit the file again and uncomment the mergerfs lines.
 Test again.

-_Regarding MergerFS Notes:_
+_If you use MergerFS:_
 - The long list of arguments have carefully been chosen for high performance.
 - [The policies are documented here](https://github.com/trapexit/mergerfs#policy-descriptions).
 No need to change unless you know what you are doing.
-- If you use the Tiered Caching setup of MergerFS, make sure you have 2 lines, one for `/mnt/pool` that includes the cache drive and one for `/mnt/pool-nocache` that only contains the harddisks.
+- If you use MergerFS [Tiered Caching](https://github.com/zilexa/Homeserver/blob/master/filesystem/FILESYSTEM-EXPLAINED.md#mergerfs-bonus-ssd-tiered-caching), make sure you have 2 lines, one for `/mnt/pool` that includes the cache drive and one for `/mnt/pool-nocache` that only contains the harddisks.
 Through Scheduling (see Maintenance guide) you can configure offloading your cache drive by copying its contents (of the drive, not the pool) to the `mnt/pool/-nocache`.
 Your apps, OS should only use `/mnt/pool`.

 ## Step 5: Mount the disks and pools!